zetxek/adrianmoreno.info/content/experience/sumup.md

 After relocating from Amsterdam to Copenhagen - I joined SumUp to work in the danish headquarters as an Engineering Manager for the Accounting Squad, in the Merchant Growth Tribe.
 The team I joined had been part of a previous acqusition of SumUp (Debitoor): merging cultures and integrating into the overall company was a big challenge.

-At SumUp I got exposed to a more complex organizational setup and map, with a tribalized setup; and highly enjoyed the reflective [spirit of the company when finding new ways of working](https://www.sumup.com/en-us/wtf-sumup-organisation/).
+At SumUp I got hands-on with a more complex organizational setup and map, with a tribalized setup; and highly enjoyed the reflective [spirit of the company when finding new ways of working](https://www.sumup.com/en-us/wtf-sumup-organisation/).

 Later, I got promoted to Director of Engineering, overseeing the engineering department of the Invoices Tribe.
 As part of the Tribe leadership, I worked on aligning technology and product to ensure a solid foundation for quick iterations, and maximising merchants' value and developer experience (happy teams = happy product = happy customers!).